Blynx03/silya/README.md

 ## Features

-- Responsive design for a seamless user experience across devices.
 - Navigation bar with links to home, gallery, contact, login, and cart.
 - Product categories in the navigation sidebar for easy access.
 - Search functionality with a dynamic search library for quick navigation.